StoneStepsInc/zlib-nuget/README.md

 to be reloaded to make the library file visible.
 This library may be moved into any solution folder after the installation.

-Note that the zLib library path in this package will be selected as `Debug` or `Release` based on the presence of the preprocessor symbol `NDEBUG`, which is required to be defined for non-debug builds (see C99, _7.2 Diagnostics \<assert.h>_).
-Do not install this package if your projects do not define `NDEBUG` as described.
+Note that the zLib library path in this package is valid only for build configurations named `Debug` and `Release` and will not work for any other configuration names.
+Do not install this package for projects with configurations other than `Debug` and `Release`.

 See `StoneSteps.zLib.VS2022.Static.props` and
 `StoneSteps.zLib.VS2022.Static.targets`